kosh725/kosh725/README.md

 ## hey i'm kosh.

-transitioning into artificial intelligence and machine learning.
+transitioning into artificial intelligence and machine learning through my masters in data science.

-### what i am currently building:
+### what i am currently building or doing:

  -> building out my [blog site](https://koshj.net) to document my thought processes on what and how i build things. this is a current work in progress as i setup my infrastructure to host my own content